fusakoo/mainichi-planner/mainichi-backend/README.md

-# Microservice - Icon Depot
+# Mainichi Planner - Backend
-This is a small microservice that uses materials icons metadata that allows user to send various requests to the endpoint https://icon-depot.herokuapp.com/
+This is the backend built with node.js, sequelize, and express to run a mysql server.

 If you are running this locally, please make sure to run `npm install`